Welcome and thanks for visiting...

 How to Choose a Tennis Racquet

 The biggest tennis decision a tennis player can make is choosing a tennis racquet.
 That goes for beginners as well as grand slam winners.

 Choosing can be a complicated process.
 There are so many models serving different needs and preferences.
 So, don’t be hasty.
 Demo several racquets before making one of the biggest tennis decisions.

 Importantly, a player’s body, ability to swing, and type casual or dedicated player will affect a beginner's choice of racquet.
 Also, strength and eye-hand coordination play big roles in the selection process.

-A common beginner issue is choosing a racquet too light or too heavy could mean choosing the wrong tennis racquet from the right fit and the price point of view for their eventual skills, resulting in unnecessary spending along the road.
+A common beginner issue is choosing a racquet that is too light or too heavy, which could mean choosing the wrong tennis racquet from the right fit and the price point of view for their eventual skills, resulting in unnecessary spending along the road.

 First, let's understand the different levels of players:

 The USTA (United States Tennis Association) uses the NTRP (National Tennis Rating Program) to determine the players playing ability.

-Beginners (NTRP: 1.5 - 3.0): Not all beginners are the same.
-Most are players that have never been exposed to the game and are learning how to make contact with the ball and put the ball into play.
-Some beginners are familiar with the basics strokes and have been exposed to the game but had limited experience with stroke development.
+Beginners (NTRP: 1.5 - 3.0): Not all beginners are alike.
+Most players have never been exposed to the game and are learning to make contact with the ball and put the ball into play.
+Some beginners are familiar with the basic strokes and have been exposed to the game but have limited experience with stroke development.

 The typical racquet specs for a beginner player are lightweight racquets with oversized racquet heads.

-Intermediate (NTRP: 3.5 - 5.0): A player who is consistently hitting the ball, is comfortable hitting all strokes and can execute plays consistently.
+Intermediate (NTRP: 3.5 - 5.0): A player who consistently hits the ball, is comfortable hitting all strokes, and can execute plays consistently.

 The typical racquet specs for an intermediate player is a medium-weight racquet with a mid-plus or mid-size racquet head.

-Advanced (NTRP: 5.5 and Up): A player with intensive training that competes at a high level.
+Advanced (NTRP: 5.5 and Up): A player with intensive training who competes at a high level.
 High-performance athletes and world-class players.

 The typical racquet specs for an advanced player is a heavy-weight racquet with a mid-size racquet head.